shashwatanand1801/DHP-Specs/protocol-specifications/docs/README.md

-# Docs
+# DHP Specification

-Contains all human-readable documentation related to DHP Specification.
+This document contains the recommendations for mapping Health-specific entities to the Core Schema